smartsurgerytek/dentistry-inference-fastapi/README.md

 5. Publish Apps: create a new app and the API key will be generated (for example: QpDPpMYkSAFJd0RNFI2eU15Ri5aA7ePWqTk4jhkr4c2mTzn9)

-6. Admin Environments Groups: check the hostnames (for example 34.107.237.238.nip.io)
+6. Check IP and hostname: go to environments groups check the hostnames and check ip in the apigee load balancer.

+7. SSL certification: create one google certificate and setting in the apigee load balancer if using self-defined domain.
+(Optional)

-7. test the proxy:
+8. test the proxy: (the above step may requires, one can check after one hour)

 for eaxmple, https://34.107.237.238.nip.io/smartsurgery-dentistry?apikey=QpDPpMYkSAFJd0RNFI2eU15Ri5aA7ePWqTk4jhkr4c2mTzn9